 The losing party may appeal any decision to the D.C.
 Court of Appeals.
-Any decision made by a Magistrate must first be appealed through judicial review by an Associate Judge.
-A request for judicial review can be made by filing a motion.
-To begin an appeal of a decision made by an Associate or Senior Judge, a Notice of Appeal must be filed in the L&T Clerk's Office.
+To begin the appeal, a Notice of Appeal must be filed in the L&T Clerk's Office.
 The notice of appeal must be filed within 30 days after the docketing date of the judgment order.
 The fee for filing a Notice of Appeal is \$100.